Selling age-restricted items like alcohol, tobacco, or cannabis means navigating a constantly shifting legal landscape.

 - Utah requires ID scans for alcohol sales and to enter bars / nightclubs.

-- In Pennsylvania, ID scanning is required for to-go alcohol sales.
+- In Pennsylvania, ID scanning is required for alcohol sales.

 - Michigan requires ID scans for online tobacco sales.

-Several states do require ID scanning technology for transactions like check cashing, pawn exchanges, scrap metal sales, notary public, currency exchange, the sale of cold/flu medicine, and controlled substances.
+Several states do require ID scanning technology for transactions like check cashing, pawn exchanges, scrap metal sales, notary public services, currency exchange, the sale of cold/flu medicine, and controlled substances.

 I. Can I Legally Scan IDs?